With chickens’ popularity at fever-pitch now, thousands of first-time chicken keepers will be bringing home chicks for the first time this summer.

 Even with the hardiest of chicken, there will be times when you need to pick them up to perform a routine health check.
 If you have a breed of chicken with a clam friendly disposition, they will be indifferent to you picking them up and looking after them.
 Also, your neighbors will much prefer tamer chickens that are quieter and don’t cause a commotion!

 If you’re keeping chickens in your backyard, or garden, chances are you don’t have acres of space.
 Therefore you should be looking to choose a breed of chicken that doesn’t need too much space.

 Larger breeds such as Jersey Giants and Brahmas require larger coops and nesting boxes; they also need more roaming space.
 For this reason, we would advise beginners to avoid these breeds as their space requirements can be significant.
 Instead, you should be looking for breeds of chicken that don’t require as much space.

 Characteristic 3: Good Egg Layer

-When thinking of a breed you first need to think why are you getting chickens?
+When thinking of a breed, you first need to think about why are you getting chickens.
 The majority of people get chickens because they want delicious fresh eggs.
 Unfortunately, not every breed of chicken will reliably lay your eggs.
-In general, there are four types of chicken breeds; heritage, egg layers, broilers and dual purpose.
+In general, there are four types of chicken breeds; heritage, egg layers, broilers and dual-purpose.

 Characteristic 4: Low Maintenance